fschmid56/cpjku_dcase23/README.md

 python run_training.py
 ```

-The configuration can be adapted using the command line, e.g. chaning the probability of the device impulse response augmentation:
+The configuration can be adapted using the command line, e.g. changing the probability of the device impulse response augmentation:

 ```
 python run_training.py --dir_prob=0.4